fcambus/gwcheck/README.md

 gwcheck is a tool to check .gnu.warning.* sections in ELF object files and display their content.

+For an introduction to .gnu.warning.* sections, please refer to this [article][1].

+C libraries using this mechanism:

+- FreeBSD libc
+- NetBSD libc
+- OpenBSD libc
+- DragonFlyBSD libc
+- GNU C Library (glibc)
+- Newlib C library
+- diet libc
+- uClibc

 ## Requirements

 gwcheck requires Python 3 and the following Python modules: